waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Current Objective: Seafoam Islands
 - **Primary Goal:** Solve the main boulder puzzle on Seafoam Islands B3F (West).
-- **Current Location:** Trapped in the *eastern* section of the Seafoam Islands.
+- **Current Location:** Eastern section of the Seafoam Islands.
-- **Corrective Action:** This eastern section is a confirmed dead-end loop.
+- **Strategy:** The eastern section is a confirmed dead-end loop.
 The only way to progress is to exit the cave via the eastern entrance and re-enter from the western cave entrance on Route 20.

 # IV.
 Strategic Lessons & Tool Development